lbryio/lbry.com/content/faq/how-to-find-lbry-log-file.md

 ## MacOS
 1. Open Finder.
-1. Click Go on top menu and choose "Go To Folder".
+1. Click Go in the top menu and choose "Go To Folder".
 1. Type "~/Library/Application Support/LBRY" and then click go.
 2. Here you will see the `lbrynet.log` file and any archives.